KeithBellingham/Soil-Water-Drainage-Assessment-/README.md

 # Soil-Water-Drainage-Assessment-
 Soil Water Drainage Assessment Using Fast Fourier Transform Drainage of irrigated soils for one growing season of various crops and soil types.
+**Introduction**<br />
+The drainage of soil has important implications for irrigated agriculture and thus food security.
+Poorly drained soils may lead to anaerobic conditions resulting in reduced crop yields.
+Also, poorly drained soils on irrigated lands is a leading cause of salinity buildup.
+Saline soils become infertile for most crops and can be very expensive to reclaim the soil for agriculture once becoming saline. <br />

+On the other hand, excessive drainage of soils on irrigated lands may leach nitrates downward contaminating aquifers.
+Fertigation is nutrient rich irrigation water often made from dairy or swine effluent and is commonly used to irrigate crops.
+While crops benefit from the nutrient rich irrigation water, there is a risk that the nutrient rich water will leach downward to the aquifer contaminating local drinking water and polluting local surface water.
+The irrigator must balance the drainage of the soil with crop health and the environmental impacts. <br />

+Because the gravity driven movement of water is orders of magnitude faster than capillary driven movement of water,  a Fast Fourier Transform (FFT) of the time series soil moisture data offers a possible method for assessing the extent to which a soil is draining during  irrigation cycles within a season.
+In this study soil moisture sensors at multiple depths were deployed in four different kinds of soils from highly drained organic grow media to poorly drained silty clay loam.
+These four soils had various irrigation schedules from daily to weekly.
+The crops include cannabis, blueberries, and corn. <br/>
+The hypotheses are as follows: <br />

+1)	If the frequency of soil moisture at the surface is the same as the frequency of moisture at a deeper depth, than the water flow is driven by gravity and the soil experienced water drainage. <br />
+2)	If the frequency of soil moisture at the surface is greater than the moisture frequency at a deeper depth, or if there is no periodicity of soil moisture at a deeper depth, then the movement of water is primarily driven by capillary forces and thus the soil is not experiencing significant drainage.   <br />

+For the duration of a single growing season, the time series soil moisture data for these four soils at multiple depths were collected.
+A Fast Fourier Transform on the discrete Fourier Transform was performed to determine the frequencies of soil moistures which loosely correlate to the irrigation schedule.
+The FFT frequencies reflecting gravity driven flow range from once per week to every three hours.
+A drainage index was calculated from the periodogram produced by FFTs at two depths for each soil.
+The drainage index $I_d$ does not necessarily represent an intrinsic soil property, but represents the extent of gravity driven water flow between the two sensors and different depths for a growing season.